Prerequisites

 Example: Enter

-for sites with fewer resources or60000
+30000for sites with fewer resources or60000for media-heavy sites

 DOMContentLoaded timeout (ms)